 Medicine.
 Prior to this, she received a Bachelor in Physical Education from the University of Alberta and a Diploma of Kinesiology from Red Deer College.

 Dr. Engelhardt played hockey competitively while growing up.
 She played for the Red Deer College Queens and finished her athletic career with the University of Alberta Pandas.
 She also had the privilege of competing in the Alberta Winter Games and representing Alberta in the U-18 Nationals.

 Dr. Engelhardt has firsthand experience of the benefits of chiropractic care for sport injury rehab as well as for the maintenance of a healthy quality of life, at any age.
 She is passionate about helping patients feel their best and maintain lifelong wellness.
 Typical treatments include manual chiropractic adjustment, soft tissue therapy, taping and exercise programming.

 In her spare time Montanna loves to be active, volunteer, outdoors and spend time at the lake with friends and family.

 Geraldine moved from Switzerland to Canada in 2016.
 After working with children for a decade in childcare and school settings, she decided to change career direction and move to massage therapy.
-She is currently enrolled in the Remedial Massage Therapy program at MH Vicars School of Massage Therapy and will graduate in June 2022.
+She is currently enrolled in the Remedial Massage Therapy program at MH Vicars School of Massage Therapy and graduated in June 2022.